 What started out as a presentation for a series of performative happenings inspired by the Beatnik cafés of the 1950s, turned into a surprise non-matrixed performance and improvised re-enactment of Audrey Hepburn’s spontaneous dance in Funny Face (1957), in the next room.
 Considering the pre-conceptions that people make and the judgements that are formed based on witnessing one side of a personality, Venus Crofts and I devised this piece with the aim to take our classmates completely by surprise.
-Who would expect such a performance from the quieter people?
+Who would expect such a performance from the quiet duo?

 Being an introvert, I often feel others only perceive me as being quiet and passive, when in fact I am also eccentric and associate strongly with Hepburn’s character Jo Stockton in Funny Face.
 Dance is a way I can truly express my quirky confidence.
 After all, human personality is not one sided.
 Certain sides are revealed depending on the environment and company we find ourselves in.
 From experience, I know that this creates a tension within ourselves and a self-judgement problem as we worry that others will never see our personalities as a whole.
 This turns into a never-ending cycle that we all go through, believing we’re alone in this – when in reality, we all face the same concerns.